The British Author Projects

 You can do better!
 Go back to your Google doc and make the corrections it suggests until you get the grade you want.
 You can do this as many times as you want to (after all, this project is all about revision).
 Paper Rater not giving the suggestions you need?
 Try any one of these online proofreaders found on our research paper site.

 Once you get the grade you want, take a screen shot and paste the grade onto your Google doc.

 This is your base grade.

 Now run your paper through turnitin.com.
+Check your email for enrollment key and class id.
+Here is the presentation on how to use Turn It In.
 Submit your paper.
 What's the similarity percentage?
 That will affect your base grade:

 0% = +10

 Don't like you percentage?
-Change what is marked and run it again - however, Turn It In will only show you a similarity rating once a day.
+Change what is marked and run it again - however, Turn It In may take up to 24 hours to give you a new percentage.
 If you make changes, run it through Paper Rater again.
 If the grade changes, take another screen shot.